Oil marketing companies keep diesel, petrol prices unchanged

 ad/dpb

-It is noteworthy to mention here that prices of the petrol and diesel have been untouched post the revision of duties by the Centre and state governments in early November.

-Accordingly, diesel and petrol prices in Delhi remained static at Rs 86.67 per litre and Rs 103.97 per litre, respectively on Tuesday.
+Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre, respectively.

-Across the country as well, the price of the fuel largely remained unchanged, but the retail rates varied depending on the level of local taxes.
+Across the country as well, the price of the fuel largely remained unchanged on Friday, but the retail rates varied depending on the level of local taxes.

 --IANS